btroncone/learn-rxjs/operators/combination/withlatestfrom.md

 ###### TL;DR: When source emits, also get last value emitted from another observable

-The **withLatestFrom** operator chains off of an observable and takes in any number of observables.
-Whenever the main observable emits a value, you will receive the latest values from all other observables as well.
-If the main observable never emits, however, you will never receive any output from the others.
+The **withLatestFrom** operator emits the source value with the last value from the provided observable, as an array, each time the source emits.
+No values will be emitted until the observable provided to **withLatestFrom** has emitted atleast one value.

 > :bulb: Tip: If you want the last emission any time a variable number of observables emits, try [combinelatest](combinelatest.md)!